 As with adults, back pain is increasingly common in children and adolescents.
 Specialists estimate that, depending on age, 20 to 50% of children between 10 and 15 years old have back pain.

-During his or her school day, a student spends about
+During his schooling, a student spends approximately

 damages our children's backs... from the age of 6.

 Abnormal stresses on the spine of children and adolescents during the sensitive period of growth influence the future of their backs and promote low back pain in adulthood.

 The child's trunk muscles are not yet sufficiently developed and strong enough to withstand sitting for hours on end without great effort.

 His attention in class decreases because it is then more directed towards this intense muscular effort which is imposed to him, generating distraction.

 A well-fitting seat will help by reducing the muscular strain and mental effort required to sit for long periods.
 The child will become less restless in the chair.

 By moving, children are often only trying to compensate for muscle tension.

 In the classroom, there are two types of behavior in response to the constraints of sitting for long periods of time: the "quiet" child who does not move but eventually settles into his seat; the "fidgety" child who does not stop moving, is distracted and unfocused.